jango-git/eventail/README.md

 <a href="https://www.typescriptlang.org/"><img src="https://img.shields.io/badge/TypeScript-%5E5.8.0-blue" alt="TypeScript"></a>
 </p>

-## Features
+## What it does

 - 🎯 Priority-based event handling
-- 🌟 Single and one-time event listeners
+- ⚡ Single and one-time event listeners
 - 🔄 Context binding support
-- ⚡ Lightweight and efficient
+- 📦 TypeScript support
-- 📦 Full TypeScript support
+- 🧪 No external dependencies

-- 🧪 Zero dependencies
+This is an abstract class, so you need to extend it to use it.
+The `emit` method is protected, meaning only your class can trigger events internally.

 ## Installation